 When I think of a natural disaster occurring, I think of how I will get my family to safety.
 I imagine water bottles, snacks, blankets, and medical supplies.
 This month has put something else at the forefront of my mind.
 How will I keep my dog safe should disaster strike?

-September is National Disaster Preparedness Month.
+While September is National Disaster Preparedness Month, there's no time like the present to get started on a disaster preparedness plan for both you and your pets!
 This is a good time to identify what you would need in order to take care of your pet, should you have to evacuate your house in a hurry.
 Make a list of the items your pet could not live without, grab a large, preferably clear container, and get to work preparing an emergency kit for your furry child.

 Here are some items you don’t want to forget: